josefernandes-dvl/ANSIstyle-Dev-Kit/README.md

 The **ANSIstyle Dev Kit** is a small collection of C functions that makes it easier to apply **ANSI** commands for terminal styling.
 Developed to make terminal programs more dynamic, organized and visually pleasing, even in a minimalist environment like C.

-> 🔧 Created as part of an academic project in the Information Systems course, the ChaveMestre Registration and Login System, the ADK seeks to offer **style and visual interaction** to C programs that run in the terminal — something rare, but powerful!
+> 🔧 Created as part of an academic project in the Informational Systems course, the ChaveMestre Registration and Login System, the ADK seeks to offer **style and visual interaction** to C programs that run in the terminal — something rare, but powerful!

 ---